yaraeslamm/bachelor_thesis/Readme.md

    ```

 # Usage
-* To run the Real-time System, navigate to the realtime system folder and follow the instructions in its README.
+* To run the Real-time System, navigate to the [ReaalTime](/Users/funnyflea7/Desktop/bachelor/bachelor/RealTime)
+ folder and follow the instructions in its README.
 * To run the Audio-Based System, navigate to the audioBased folder and follow the instructions in its README.